MD-Saadman-Fuad/MD-Saadman-Fuad/README.md

 # 💫 About Me:
 Hi, my name is MD.
-Saadman Fuad. <br>I'm currently pursuing my Bachelors in Computer Science and Engineering at Brac University. <br>You can ask me about Python, MySQL, PHP, and Arduino. <br>Currently learning Laravel, Assembly (Basic). <br>Next goal: Golang and React, Followed by Java <br>Interested in exploring the world of ML and Data Science.
+Saadman Fuad. <br>I'm currently pursuing my Bachelors in Computer Science and Engineering at Brac University. <br>You can ask me about Python, MySQL, PHP, and Arduino. <br>Currently learning Javascript and C. <br>Next goal: Java and MongoDB, Followed by Java Frameworks (Springboot)<br>Interested in exploring the world of ML and AI.

 ## 🌐 Socials: